 How to Install Chrome Extensions on Android

-Sure, Chrome on Android does have a “Desktop” option, but that only changes the website you are viewing and does not perform like the regular desktop Chrome browser, which is full of add-ons and features.
+Sure, Chrome on Android has a “Desktop” option, but that only changes the website you are viewing and does not perform like the regular desktop Chrome browser, full of add-ons and features.

-With that information out of the way, how can you use your favorite extensions on your mobile?
+With that information out of the way, how can you use your favorite extensions on your mobile device?
 The straight answer is to use another browser, and there are dozens of them out there that work with Android.

 How to Use Chrome Extensions on Android

 Chrome uses the open-source Chromium platform for its browsers, and so does a lot of the competition.
 The easiest way to overcome the limitation of Chrome but still keep the regular functionality is to use a Chromium-based Android browser that supports extensions.